mlgarrett/rsa-calculator-tool/README.md

 Numeric messages only at this time.
 I have not implemented the ability to encrypt and decrypt non-numeric ciphertext, as this functionality is neither necessary nor appropriate for demonstration of the RSA algorithm.

 Some limited error checking does take place, but I make no guarantees that any of this is airtight.
 Also, if you try to use primes greater than the ones I make available for testing (d > ~10^6), I can't promise that it will work, but I can promise that it will take a lot of time to do it, one way or the other.
-The longest I've waited is about 20 minutes, and it was ultimately successful.
+For what it's worth, the longest I've waited is about 20 minutes, and the process was ultimately successful.

 I hope this can serve as a useful tool to anyone studying or wanting a clear demonstration of this popular cryptographic scheme.